-Included within "Other income" are Covid-19 related rent concessions received from lessors of \$22,200 to which the Group applied the practical expedient as disclosed in Note 2.14.
+In the previous financial year, included within "Other income" were Covid-19 related rent concessions received from lessors of \$22,200 to which the Group applied the practical expedient as disclosed in Note 2.14.
+There were no such Covid-19 related rent concessions received from lessors in the current financial year.